 Have you ever thought something about yourself and then after ruminating about it for a while the issue at hand goes from a 1 to a 10?

-Instead of being you’re own best critic, a little self-compassion with some kind, understanding, gentle talk can calm your thoughts and help you realize you’re being hard on yourself.
+Instead of being you’re own worst critic, a little self-compassion with some kind, understanding, gentle talk can calm your thoughts and help you realize you’re being hard on yourself.
 Talk to yourself like you’d talk to a good friend.

 Self-compassion doesn’t mean ignoring your feelings.
 It actually helps you process your feelings.